mynamesahu/Documents_Repository/Documents_ManagedProject/MyDocuments/JAVA_InstantReference/ReadMe.txt

 			initFilePath = getInitParameter("log4j-init-file");  //refers"web.xml", picks corresponding value of "<param-name>log4j-init-file</param-name>"
 									       (WEB-INF/log4j.properties)

-	6. Inside the get() method, Use the logger object to print specific information to the log file Example Code:- logger.info("the passed query string customer name = "+ customer_name);
+10. Inside the doGet() / doPost() method, Use the logger object to print specific information to the log file Example Code:- logger.info("the passed query string customer name = "+ customer_name);
             			logger.debug("query string to print out:"+ customer_name);

-	7. If you think a particular job execution may give error at run time, then you can put that part in the try block and catch the error through logger.error
+11. If you think a particular job execution may give error at run time, then you can put that part in the try block and catch the error through logger.error
 			Example Code :-
 				try{